MicrosoftDocs/azure-docs/articles/machine-learning/how-to-train-with-custom-image.md

 Run this code on either of these environments:
 * Azure Machine Learning compute instance - no downloads or installation necessary
     * Complete the [Tutorial: Setup environment and workspace](tutorial-1st-experiment-sdk-setup.md) to create a dedicated notebook server pre-loaded with the SDK and the sample       repository.
-    * In the samples deep learning folder on the notebook server, find a completed and expanded notebook by navigating to this directory: **how-to-use-azureml > ...**
+    * In the sample notebooks repository, find a completed and expanded notebook by navigating to this directory: **how-to-use-azureml > ml-frameworks > fastai > train-with-custom docker**

 * Your own Jupyter Notebook server
     * Create a [workspace configuration file](how-to-configure-environment.md#workspace).